Boer War (1 October 1899 to 30 May 1902) Back to Search

 About This Conflict

-South Australia was still a colony, and Australia not yet a nation, when the Boer War broke out in 1899, in South Africa.
+South Australia was still a colony, and Australia not yet a nation, when the Boer War broke out in South Africa in 1899.
 The colonies of Australia each provided contingents.
-When the war was over the colonial contingents had been merged reflecting Australia's emergence as a nation.
-Its soldiers had already begun the process of forging a reputation for courage initiative and endurance, which would later be reinforced during the Great War.
+When the war was over the colonial contingents had been merged, reflecting Australia's emergence as a nation.
+Its soldiers had already begun the process of forging a reputation for courage, initiative, and endurance, which would later be reinforced during the Great War.

 South Australia, like the other colonies, quickly raised a force for service alongside "The Mother Country" in dealing with a revolt among the Boer farmers of the South African veldt.
 The Boer 'burghers' proved to be very effective irregular soldiers.
 Mounted on their nimble Boer ponies they were well armed, resourceful and had the attributes and bushcraft skills to make them a formidable and respected enemy, inflicting heavy casualties in early engagements against regular British infantry.
-They employed hit and run tactics and well selected and defended positions the British initially had no answer.
-However, as it turned out, Colonial horsemen proved to be every bit the equal of the Boers.
+They employed hit-and-run tactics and well-selected (and -defended) positions, to which the British initially had no answer.
+However, as it turned out, Australian colonial horsemen proved to be every bit the equal of the Boers.
 In fact they probably had more in common with their enemy than they did with their British allies.
-Skilled bushmen, excellent shots and horsemen, the colonial mounted troops adapted quickly to and excelled at this mobile warfare.
+Skilled bushmen, excellent shots and horsemen, the colonial mounted troops quickly adapted to, and excelled at, this mobile warfare.

 There is a view that the ANZAC tradition was forged on the veldt of South Africa during the 1899-1902 Boer War when Australian and New Zealand units fought side by side.
-Many historians are of the opinion that this was a war before Australia became a Federation and the connection was not official unlike the situation in the First World War, therefore it is not considered part of the ANZAC tradition.
+Many historians think that, because this was a war before Australia became a Federation and the connection was not official unlike the situation in the First World War, it should not be considered part of the ANZAC tradition.
 It is true that the war began in the last years of pre-federation.
 However, the last contingents were raised after Federation was declared and were known as the 'Australian Commonwealth Horse' (ACH) and its members wore the title AC.

 A brief history of South Australia's contingent participation is as follows: